nic-ch/naive-supervised/TRAIN/README.md

 $ ./run.sh testCollectionsSpeeds.cpp
 ```

-* ***testRandomsSpeeds.cpp*** tests three kings of random integer as well as ensures validates that RandomBoolean is indeed substantially faster than just the random integer.
+* ***testRandomsSpeeds.cpp*** tests three kings of random integer as well as validates that RandomBoolean is indeed substantially faster than just the random integer.
 To run it:

 ```
 $ ./run.sh testRandomsSpeeds.cpp